lanre-OG/Static-Analysis-Lab/README.md

 `$ cd llvm/tools/clang`
 See: include/clang/StaticAnalyzer, lib/StaticAnalyzer, test/Analysis.

-Copy the checkers from this repository and overwrite the default checkers in
+Copy the checkers from this repository and overwrite the default checkers in `lib/StaticAnalyzer` and conclude the remaining steps in Clang getting started guide.